2023 Triple Crown Betting, Odds, and Favorites

 Qualifying For The Triple Crown

-Eligibility for the Preakness Stakes, which is limited to 14 horses (6 less than the Kentuck Derby) is determined by earnings in previous races.
-However, there are a handful of 'Win and You're In' Preakness prep races like the Federico Tesio Stakes, Oaklawn Invitational and the El Camino Derby at Golden Gate Fields.
+Eligibility for the Preakness Stakes, which is limited to 14 horses (6 less than the Kentucky Derby) is determined by earnings in previous races.
+However, there are a handful of "Win and You're In" Preakness prep races like the Federico Tesio Stakes, Oaklawn Invitational and the El Camino Derby at Golden Gate Fields.

 Versatility is also a huge factor.
 A Triple Crown winner needs to have the speed to cope with the 9.5 furlongs of the Preakness Stakes as well as the stamina to see out the 12f at the huge Belmont Park in the final leg.

-However, it's worth remembering that only 23 horses have completed the Kentucky Derby/Preakness Stakes double, highlighting just how difficult his task is.
+Only 23 horses have completed the Kentucky Derby/Preakness Stakes double, highlighting just how difficult the task is.

 How To Bet on the 2023 Triple Crown

-The Triple Crown attracts more than $300 million in wagers each year and that number is rising fast thanks to the proliferation of online sports betting in Kentucky and across the US.
+The Triple Crown attracts more than $300 million in wagers each year with horse racing apps, and that number is rising fast thanks to the proliferation of online sports betting in Kentucky and across the US.

 Triple Crown Betting Types